openstack/nova/doc/source/admin/architecture.rst

 the actions that a user is allowed to perform.

 Projects are isolated resource containers that form the principal organizational structure within the Nova service.
-They typically consist of an individual VLAN, and volumes, instances, images, keys, and users.
+They typically consist of networks, volumes, instances, images, keys, and users.
 A user can specify the project by appending ``project_id`` to their access key.
-If no project is specified in the API request, Nova attempts to use a project with the same ID as the user.

 For projects, you can use quota controls to limit the number of processor cores and the amount of RAM that can be allocated.
 Other projects also allow quotas